In this manual, you notice that:

 void gets(char *buf, unsigned int length)

-holds the address that points to the input buffer(where the input would be stored) =sp
+r15holds the address that points to the input buffer(where the input would be stored) =sp.

 With the input you used, the password validation fails.
 Observe.